TIBCOSoftware/bwce-buildpack/README.md

      Enable TIBCO customers to create/customize TIBCO BusinessWorks Container Edition buildpack for Cloud Foundry as per their needs.

 #Prerequisite
-    In order to create/customize buildpack, you must be a TIBCO customer and must have access to https://edelivery.tibco.com
+    In order to create/customize buildpack, you must have access to https://edelivery.tibco.com

 #Create buildpack
    1. Clone this repository onto your local machine